SACAS went Global

 SACAS Ireland shall give formal notice to the appellant of the end of the appeals-handling process.

-Once the required action has been implemented, the investigating officer completes the appeals form and gives the information to the Quality Manager who updates the appeals register.
+Once the required action has been implemented, the investigating officer completes the appeals form and gives the information to the Quality Manager, who updates the appeals register.

 1.5 Investigation of SACAS Ireland Appeals

-The appointee may decide to depend on the form of appeal to appoint more members to assist with the investigation but the same rules apply.
+The appointee may decide to depend on the form of appeal to appoint more members to assist with the investigation, but the same rules apply.

 The appointee(s) may not be the same people who conducted the audits or who are part of the approvals board activities.